Upcoming Hearings

 This will be emailed to code enforcement.

 One day prior to the hearing, send testimonies to “codeenforcement@nola.gov” with the subject “HEARING: ADDRESS”.
-For example, “HEARING: 1338 Music St”.
+For example, “HEARING: 12345 St Roch Avenue”.

 A few people should be prepared to speak with accuracy and brevity on the impact of the property on the neighborhood.